Bad Robot: History

 Bad Robot was originally based at Touchstone Television, but was moved by J. J. Abrams to Paramount Pictures and Warner Bros.
 Television, after his contract with ABC expired in 2006.
 Bad Robot produced Lost in association with ABC Studios, formerly Touchstone Television.
 The two companies jointly produced Six Degrees and What About Brian.
 The deal was first recommended and presented in 1999 as part of a presentation deal, with J.J.
 Abrams being contracted to Disney.
 In 2004, Thom Sherman joined Bad Robot Television as president of the studio.
-The company had developed presentation pitches for ABC and The WB, none of them would eventually got to series.
+The company had developed presentation pitches for ABC and The WB, with none of them going to series.

-Abrams is Chairman and Co-Chief executive officer of Bad Robot, and Katie McGrath serves as the Company's Co-Chief executive officer.
-In June 2017, Bad Robot announced that Brian Weinstein would become President and Chief Operating Officer, overseeing daily operations and spearhead the company's growth strategy in its existing businesses, while developing new areas of expansion across the entire Bad Robot platform and pursuing alternative financing options.
-In May 2015, Ben Stephenson left the BBC where he had been head of drama to helm Bad Robot Television.
-Lindsey Weber leads Bad Robot's feature film division.
+Abrams is CEO of Bad Robot.
+In May 2015, Ben Stephenson left the BBC where he had been head of drama to lead Bad Robot Television.
+Lindsey Weber once led Bad Robot's feature film division.

-The production logo has appeared since 2001, featuring a red rectangular headed robot running through a meadow silhouetted until it appears suddenly in front of the camera, followed by voices provided by two of Abrams's children, Henry and Gracie Abrams, saying "Bad robot!"
-Although some fans believe that the name comes from a line in the animated film The Iron Giant, Abrams told Entertainment Weekly that it simply came to him during a writers' meeting.
+The production logo has appeared since 2001, featuring a red rectangular headed robot running through a meadow silhouetted until it appears suddenly in front of the camera, followed by voices provided by two of Abrams's children, Henry and Gracie, saying "Bad robot!"